โš›๏ธAtomic Physics

 Neutron Emission

-• Releases one or more neutrons from an extremely neutron-rich nucleus—occurs in nuclei far from the line of stability with severe neutron excess
+• Releases one or more neutrons from an extremely neutron-rich nucleus.
+This occurs in nuclei far from the valley of stability with severe neutron excess

-• Atomic number unchanged, mass number decreases by 1 per neutron—produces a lighter isotope of the same element
+• Atomic number unchanged, mass number decreases by 1 per neutron emitted.
+The product is a lighter isotope of the same element

-• Critical for nuclear chain reactions—emitted neutrons can trigger fission in nearby nuclei, fundamental to reactor operation and nuclear weapons
+• Critical for nuclear chain reactions.
+Emitted neutrons can trigger fission in nearby nuclei, which is fundamental to reactor operation

 Beta Decays: Correcting Neutron-Proton Ratios